-Nouns are used to name people, places and things.
-The group of nouns called "abstract nouns" provide this same function, but they are things that do not involve any of the five senses.
+The group of nouns called "abstract nouns" name people, places and things, but they do not involve any of the five senses.
 You cannot taste, hear, touch, see or smell an abstract noun.
 These are completely opposite of concrete nouns, which are things you can experience with one of the five senses.
 Use abstract noun lists with sentences to see examples of abstract nouns and better understand this type of word.

 - Anger - Her anger reached boiling point.